timklapdor/csulx/_posts/2016-07-19-computer-based-exams.md

 ### Overview

-A computer based exam is a an exam which replaces the more traditional paper based exam and may or may not involve the use of a remote indivigulator to monitor the student/s during the completion of the task.
+A computer based exam is an exam which replaces the more traditional paper based exam and may or may not involve the use of a remote indivigulator to monitor the student/s during the completion of the task.

 ### Engagement